RoootTheFox/celeste-ios/README.md

 ## Completion

-After a while, the script will generate an IPA file called **celestemeow.ipa**, located in the folder where you cloned the project.
+the script will tell you where the final .ipa file is located - just sideload it to your iOS device using something like TrollStore, AltStore or similar

-You're now ready to install the IPA on your iOS device using something like TrollStore, AltStore or similar!
+> [!note]
-* *Please note if you're using purchased certs from someone like KravaSign or Signulous, it is advised to use the website [KravaSigner](http://kravasigner.com) to sign your ipa's even if you didn't purchase your certs through KravaSign, apps like esign, feather and others can cause issues to do with rendered screen size*
+> Apps like esign, feather and others can cause issues with rendered size, see #2

 ## credits
 - **@TheSpydog** for demonstrating this being possible and for developing the fnalibs-ios-builder